-Critical Role – (I know it’s available on Twitch, but I barely use it.)
+Critical Role – (I know it’s available on Twitch, but I barely use that.)
 I watched a few episodes, but I just didn’t have the time to sit down and catch up (and that was when I was ten or so episodes behind on season two!).
 There’s a lot of content here, and the inspiration for the Tal’Dorei setting book and Explorer’s Guide to Wildemount.

-Nerdarchy – tips and tricks for gamemasters and players, interesting takes on powerful character builds, and videos of the team playing games.
+Nerdarchy – Tips and tricks for gamemasters and players, interesting takes on powerful character builds, and videos of the team playing games.
 It’s a really great channel for advice, I haven;t watched enough of the actual play videos to know how good they are.

 How to be a Great Gamemaster – A fantastic resource of tips, tricks and long-form advice for even veteran GMs.
 Plus it’s nice to have an accent on this list that isn’t from the United States.

-Hello Future Me – tips for writing, building up storylines, and accurately portraying characters.
+Hello Future Me – Tips for writing, building up storylines, and accurately portraying characters.

 Questing Beast – A lot of videos of reviews for Old School Revival products, there’s also some advice for gamemastery stashed away here too, and interviews with game and adventure writers.

-Dungeon Dudes – two guys dispensing great advice for roleplaying games, mostly applicable to D&D. There’s also actual play videos and explanations of specific rules.
+Dungeon Dudes – Two guys dispensing great advice for roleplaying games, mostly applicable to D&D. There’s also actual play videos and explanations of specific rules.